Acute and Chronic Care Management

 Eye Exams

-Routine eye exams detect vision issues, retinal disease, and complications from chronic conditions.
-Diabetes can lead to retinopathy and macular edema; hypertension can cause retinal damage and vascular changes.
-Annual exams allow early identification and treatment of problems.
+Routine eye exams detect vision problems, retinal disease, and complications from conditions like diabetes and hypertension.
+Diabetes can cause retinopathy and macular edema; hypertension may lead to retinal damage.
+Annual exams catch problems early.

 How often should I get an eye exam?

-Annually, or sooner if you have diabetes or vision symptoms.
+Annually, or sooner with diabetes or vision symptoms.

-They detect early retinal damage before vision changes occur.
+It detects early retinal damage before vision changes.

 Management Approach